XRPLF/xrpl-dev-portal/content/references/protocol-reference/transactions/transaction-types/ammdeposit.md

 ### Single Asset Deposit Fee

- The fee for a single asset deposit is calculated to be the same as if you had used the AMM to trade part of the deposit amount for the other asset, then performed a double-asset deposit.
+ The fee for a single asset deposit is calculated to be the same as if you had used the AMM to trade part of the deposit amount for the other asset, then done a double-asset deposit.
 The AMM's trading fee applies to the amount you would need to trade for, but not to the rest of the deposit. _For example, if the AMM's asset pool is split perfectly evenly between USD and EUR, and you try to deposit 100 USD, the amount of LP Tokens you receive is slightly less than if you had deposited 50 EUR + 50 USD, because you pay the trading fee to convert some of your USD to an equal amount of EUR._

  The formula for how many LP Tokens you receive for a double-asset deposit is: